 Attractions in Panarea

-The island is quite small and there aren't many attractions on the island except for just enjoying the beautiful scenery and experiencing the local culture and lifestyle and the sun.
-There are two beaches on the island which are quite rocky but are very beautiful.
+The island is quite small and there aren't many attractions except for just enjoying the beautiful scenery and experiencing the local culture and lifestyle and the sun.
+There are two beaches on the island which are quite rocky but very beautiful.
 These beaches also provide beautiful views of the ocean as well as the volcano of Stromboli.
-At times, when there are small eruptions in the volcano visitors can even see smoke clouds from the beaches of Panarea.
+At times, when there are small eruptions in the volcano, visitors can even see smoke clouds from the beaches of Panarea.
 The best thing to do is to enjoy the views, the sun and a day picnic in Summer at the beach.

 There are several hiking trails that encircle Panarea.
 These hiking trails provide beautiful views of the sea and pass through some very untouched parts of the island.
-Those interesting in nature would love these trails since they offer a chance to explore the local flora and fauna, still untouched by the locals.
+Those interested in nature would love these trails since they offer a chance to explore the local flora and fauna, still untouched by the locals.

 Bronze Age Village

 The ancient Bronze Age village is located close to Punta Milazzese and can be reached on foot.
 It would take approximately thirty minutes to reach the village but it's worth it.
 The village was discovered only in 1948 and has around 20 small huts that are thought to be dating back to centuries.
 There were also a few ancient pieces of pottery and other objects that were found at the location, but these have been transferred to a museum.
 There are no entry fees for visiting the village and no facilities around.
 Quite a lot of the ruins are still not excavated, which provides an exciting chance to discover some fascinating old objects.

 Panarea's geographic location makes it a good place for scuba diving.
 There are plenty of diving spots around the island which are famous for their colorful sea life.
 There is also a location close to the island where visitors can dive to explore the remains of a ship wreck.
 There are a few shops on the island from where the diving gear can be taken on rent.